brillout/handli/readme.md

 ### What about Universal/Isomorphic/SSR?

-Handli supports code that are run in the browser and on Node.js.
+Handli supports code that are meant to be run in the browser as well as on Node.js.

 When run in Node.js, `handli` is transparent:
 It does nothing and returns what your request function returns.